 Salt, fat, acid and heat (the cornerstone of a good recipe) are all happening in this pork carnitas!

-you may think they have to be cooked low and slow for HOURS when you think of tender, juicy carnitas.
-The Instant Pot achieves same result in less than half the time!
+You may think they have to be cooked low and slow for HOURS when you think of tender, juicy carnitas.
+But did you know the Instant Pot achieves the same result in less than half the time!?